featurebyte/featurebyte/docs/about/concepts/feature_discovery.md

 * some required parameters such as the feature window
 * the code that could be alternatively used to create the feature in the SDK

-### Human-in-the-loop Mode
+### Human-in-the-Loop Mode

-Feature Discovery combines multiple steps: Joins, Transforms, Subsetting, Aggregation and Post Aggregation Transforms.
+Feature Discovery combines multiple steps: Joins, Transforms, Subsetting, Aggregations, and Post Aggregation Transforms.

 Users can choose to decompose those steps and get suggestions at the step level only.